google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 What Still Needs Work

 50 lbs is heavy.
 The expansion batteries are expensive.
-And while it's quieter than the Delta 2, the fan is still audible in quiet spaces.
+And while quieter than the Delta 2, the fan is still audible at high loads.

 The Verdict